Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 ### 5. Downloading the Animal-AI Environment

-* **Download**: Get the version for your OS from the `Releases` section in the repository.
+* **Download**: Get the version for your OS from the `Releases` section in the repository [here](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/releases).
-* **Extract**: Unzip into the `env` folder in the main repository.
-We use the `env` folder to store the environment files.
+* **Extract**: Unzip the downloaded folder into any destination of your choosing (we recommend to your Desktop).
 You can use WinRAR or 7-Zip to extract the files.
-* **Check**: The `env` folder should contain the `.exe` file and other files from the `.zip/.rar` download.
+* **Check**: The folder should contain the `.exe` file for Windows,  `.app` file for MacOS, and the `.x86_64` file for Linux.

 ### 6. Starting Animal-AI

-You can now start using Animal-AI by launching the application for your OS, located in the directory where you saved the folder, typically in your Downloads folder. _Note that Animal-AI does not need to be installed in your system to run._
+You can now start using Animal-AI by launching the application for your OS, located in the directory where you extracted the folder. _Note that Animal-AI does not need to be installed in your system to run._

 Please see our [Launching AAI](/docs/gettingStarted/Launching-AAI.md) guide for a step-by-step guide on how to start using Animal-AI.